autumnchris/resources-for-web-developers/README.md

 ---- | ----------- | ----
 [Codewars](https://www.codewars.com) | A popular gamified site for completing community-driven challenges customized by your preferred programming languages and experience level.   | Free with some Paid features
 Algorithms on freeCodeCamp | A collection of JavaScript algorithms split by difficulty listed as [Basic](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/#basic-algorithm-scripting), [Intermediate](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/#intermediate-algorithm-scripting), [Advanced](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/#javascript-algorithms-and-data-structures-projects), and [Interview Prep](https://www.freecodecamp.org/learn/coding-interview-prep/#algorithms). | Free
-[edabit](https://edabit.com/challenges) | A variety of thousands of challenges that can be filtered by difficulty and programming language. | Free
 [Project Euler](https://projecteuler.net) | Hundreds of mathematical programming challenges that can be solved in the programming language of your choice. | Free
 [Computer Science course](https://www.khanacademy.org/computing/computer-science) on Khan Academy | A course for learning sorting algorithms and cryptography challenges in JavaScript that are ideal for interview prep. | Free